SIX YEARS TRAVERSING THE ENTIRE 24,000 KMS OF CANADA’S LAND AND WATER TRAILS FROM SEA TO SEA TO SEA

 WHERE IS THIS PROJECT NOW?

-After one year in the edit suite, 6 years of footage, 800 hours and thousands of stills, the film is now complete, beginning its journey through festivals internationally, and opening in theatres across Canada on March 1.
+After one year in the edit suite, 6 years of footage, 800 hours and thousands of stills, the film is now complete, beginning its journey through festivals internationally, and opened in theatres across Canada on March 1.

 THANK YOU